dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 simple lamp (simple days) vs complicated stack (multiple services)

+old habbits - nativae sass vs docker sass, how to overcome

 ## Questions and answers

 Make sure to write down any unanswered questions and get back to the questioner as soon as you have the answer.
 Don't forget to ask them contact details!